ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 )
 ```

-You can read more about Providers, Signers, and Contracts in the [Ethers.js documentation](https://docs.ethers.io/v5/).
+Learn more about Providers, Signers, and Contracts in the [ethers.js documentation](https://docs.ethers.io/v5/).

-### Step 5: Read the init message {#step-5-read-the-init-message}
+### Read the init message {#read-the-init-message}

-Remember when we deployed our contract with the`initMessage = "Hello world!"`?
+Remember when we deployed our contract with the `initMessage = "Hello world!"`?
 We are now going to read that message stored in our smart contract and print it to the console.

-In JavaScript we use asynchronous functions to interact with networks.
-Check out this [article](https://blog.bitsrc.io/understanding-asynchronous-javascript-the-event-loop-74cd408419ff) to learn more about async functions.
+In JavaScript, asynchronous functions get used when interacting with networks.
+To learn more about asynchronous functions, [read this medium article](https://blog.bitsrc.io/understanding-asynchronous-javascript-the-event-loop-74cd408419ff).

 Use the code below to call the `message` function in our smart contract and read the init message: